Everad/cpa-everad-book/lookups.md

 #Lookups
 {% method %}
 ####`GET /lookups/offers`
-Return 5 results based on query.
+Return up to 5 results based on query.
 Only offers, available for campaign creation, can be returned.
 **Params:**

 `title` - title part (min 1 symbol)